 Tools and Furniture

 A comfortably stocked toolbox is next in order, provided he can manage the tools.
 Due to working with my husband in construction, my son began a collection of tools as a toddler--real tools, not plastic toys.
 A towrope, jumper cables, and extension cord are appropriate, as well.

 As for furniture, ask him what he most foresees using.
 In my son’s case, a well-outfitted bullet-reloading bench is probably going to be a better investment than, say, a kitchen table.
-But for a future wife’s sake, do consider nice furniture.
-Your son may not mind eating off T.V. trays, but a woman will most assuredly tire of it.
+But for a future spouse's sake, do consider nice furniture.
+Your son may not mind eating off T.V. trays, but his spouse will most assuredly tire of it.